Machinery Risk Assessments

 Identify what could cause injury or illness in your business

 Decide how likely it is that someone could be harmed and how seriously

 Take action to eliminate the hazard, or if this isn’t possible, control/reduce the risk

 When should a machinery risk assessment be carried out?

-There are no set time-scales for how often a risk assessment should be carried out, but a few examples below show of key times to consider:
+There are no set time-scales for how often a risk assessment should be carried out, but a few key times to consider:

 New equipment or machinery